DJPillu/JShip/README.md

 3. Compile and run jship.JShip (may distribute .jar files later).

 ## TODO
-* Ships not being able to be placed beside each other (no contact between ships).
+* Ships not being able to be placed beside each other (no contact between ships) (only implemented by the AI at the moment).
+* In-game music.
-* AI Difficulties (other than a random number generator).
+* AI difficulties (other than a random number generator).
 * Make it beautiful.